ajp2/Slaking/README.md

 ```

 ## Technologies Used

-* Ruby on Rails
+- Ruby on Rails
-* JavaScript
+- JavaScript
-* React
+- React
-* React Router
+- React Router
-* Redux
+- Redux
-* jQuery
+- jQuery
-* PostgeSQL
+- PostgeSQL
-* AWS S3
+- AWS S3
-* BCrypt
+- BCrypt
-* Websocket (Rails Action Cable)
+- Websocket (Rails Action Cable)
-* Webpack, Babel
+- Webpack, Babel

 ## Project Design

 Various [documents](https://github.com/ajp2/Slaking/wiki) were created before the project began to plan and design what the end product would include and what it would look like.

 These included a minimum viable product list, a sample database schema, a sample redux state, and the frontend and backend routes.
+[Wireframes](docs/wireframes) were also created.

 ## Possible Features to Add

-* Multiple workspaces
+- Multiple workspaces
-* Search all messages
+- Search all messages
-* Edit and view user profile (and view other users profiles)
+- Edit and view user profile (and view other users profiles)
-* Pinned and starred messages
+- Pinned and starred messages
-* Message threads
+- Message threads